slott56/Stingray-Reader/source/protobuf.rst

 ..  py:class:: Message

     A definition of a generic protobuf message.
-This is both an instance and it also as staticmethods that build instances from a buffer of bytes.
+This is both an instance and it also has staticmethods that build instances from a buffer of bytes.

     We don't use subclasses of ``Message``.
 The proper way to use Protobuf is to compile ``.proto`` files into Message class definitions.